DakotaK92/Challenge-20-React-Portfolio/README.md

 # Challenge-20-React-Portfolio

-Use `vite` and `react.js` I created a portfolio webiste for my potential employers.
+Useing `vite` and `react.js` I created a portfolio webiste for my potential employers.

 To run my portfolio:
 + run `npm i` / `npm install` in your local machine,